happypandax/happypandax/docs/source/plugin.rst

 It is possible to extend Happypanda X Server with plugins.

-It is assumed that you are already familiar with the HPX dev environment: :ref:`Setting up an environment` to begin working on HPX plugins.
+You should be already familiar with the HPX dev environment: :ref:`Setting up an environment` to begin working on HPX plugins.

 Before creating a plugin
 ----------------------------------------

 - Plugins are written in the same language as HPX server, namely ``Python 3.5``.
-- All plugins are contained in their own folder inside the folder ``plugins`` at the root-level.
+- Plugins are contained in their own folder inside the folder named ``plugins`` found at the root-level.

-Creating a plugin
+Developing a plugin
 ----------------------------------------

 1. Start by creating a folder for your plugin, call it whatever describes your plugin and place it in the ``plugins`` folder at the root-level.